korken89/lbfgs-rs/README.md

 [Algorithm 9.1 (L-BFGS two-loop recursion)](http://www.bioinfo.org.cn/~wangchao/maa/Numerical_Optimization.pdf).

-Moreover, the condition for the Cautious-BFGS (C-BFGS) algorithm, specified in D.-H. Li and M. Fukushima, "On the global convergence of the BFGS method for nonconvex unconstrained optimization problems," vol. 11, no. 4, pp. 1054–1064, jan 2001, is used to check the updates of the L-BFGS.
+Moreover, the condition for the Cautious-BFGS (C-BFGS) algorithm, specified in [D.-H. Li and M. Fukushima, "On the global convergence of the BFGS method for nonconvex unconstrained optimization problems"](https://pdfs.semanticscholar.org/5b90/45b7d27a53b1e3c3b3f0dc6aab908cc3e0b2.pdf), is used to check the updates of the L-BFGS.

 Active WIP.